6f7665/blush/README.md

-# Blush
+# CSHG
-BSD/Linux "U" Static HTML
+Categorized Static HTML Generator

 Simple static html generator with support for tags and categories, compatible with BSD & GNU/Linux